INSIGHT: Spatially resolved survival modelling from routine histology crosslinked with molecular profiling reveals prognostic epithelial-immune axes in stage II/III colorectal cancer: Results

-To examine heterogeneity within established molecular subgroups, we applied INSIGHT-derived patient-level risk scores to MSI-High CRC, a subtype generally regarded as prognostically favourable and relatively homogeneous, with important implications for treatment stratification~\cite{wang2019microsatellite}.
-In TCGA, INSIGHT showed strong discriminatory performance (C-index = 0.93), clearly separating high- and low-risk individuals (Fig.~\ref{fig:msi_hetero}i).
+In Table~\ref{tab:main_results} and Fig.~\ref{fig:msi_hetero}i, we observe higher-than-average performance of INSIGHT in MSI-High patients (In TCGA: C-index = 0.93).
+This is notable, as MSI-High CRC is typically considered a relatively homogeneous and prognostically favourable subtype with important implications for treatment stratification~\cite{wang2019microsatellite}.
+This raises the possibility that meaningful, previously underappreciated heterogeneity exists here.
 This stratification was supported by marked transcriptional differences, with 527 differentially expressed genes (Fig.~\ref{fig:msi_hetero}ii).
-High-risk patients showed increased expression of genes like KRT14, CSAG1, and KRT5, whereas CEL, CDHR1, and LRP4 were under expressed.
+High-risk patients showed increased expression of keratin genes KRT14, previously linked to metastatic MSI-High CRC~\cite{xu2022analysis} KRT5, and CSAG1, whereas CEL, CDHR1, and Wnt-regulator LRP4 were underexpressed.